 Pirates of the Caribbean: Dead Man’s Chest (2006)

-Needless to say, neither are as easy as following a map to an X. Meanwhile, Jack is actually stuck working for the Disney villain Davy, and needs the chest to get out of his servitude.
+Needless to say, neither is as easy as following a map to an X. Meanwhile, Jack is actually stuck working for the Disney villain Davy, and needs the chest to get out of his servitude.
 Notable for the tentacled effects work on Davy Jones.

 Pirates of the Caribbean: At World’s End (2007)